 “What is life?”
 Can this 1947 question from Erwin Shrödinger and from a 1979 MIT conference still be relevant today?

-The universe had well over 13.7 billion years to emerge before it began to support human life.
+Our universe as we know it had well over 13.7 billion years to emerge before it began to support human life.
 What happened in those 13.7 billion plus years is the subject of cosmology.
 Although cosmology and astrophysics have done a good job getting us back to about 300th million year, the earlier periods are primarily educated guesswork.

 Within our model using an application of base-2 to define 202 notations to encapsulate our universe, the 300-millionth year mark is within our 197th notation.
 Our chart is highly detailed about the earlier periods of the universe, notations 1 to 196, exactly where cosmology is weakest.